 Malaria exacts a massive toll on human health and imposes a heavy social and economic burden in low- and middle-income countries.
-An estimated 229 million people had malaria in 2019, more than 90 percent of them in Africa, and about 409,000 died, mostly children under age 5.
+An estimated 241 million people had malaria in 2020, 95 percent of them in Africa, and 627,000 died, mostly children under age 5.
 Malaria’s economic impact is estimated in the billions of dollars in lost productivity every year.

 Ending malaria for good—eradication—is an achievable goal that will save lives and is the only sustainable solution to address this disease.
 As long as malaria exists, it will be an engine of inequality, burdening the poorest and most vulnerable communities, and it will have the potential to resurge in times of crisis.
 Aspiring to anything less than eradication means accepting the suffering and deaths of children in poor countries.

 Ridding the world of malaria will lead to healthier, more prosperous communities that are better able to thrive, prosper, and confront new health challenges as they arise.
 Along the way, the choices we make to improve existing efforts in countries with the highest burdens, improve existing technologies and develop new breakthroughs, and encourage continued political commitment at every level will save lives.